About

 Katie Egglefield has been the Deputy Director of Compensation since August 2021.
 In this role, Katie oversees the Victim Compensation Program, as well as the Forensic Rape Exam (FRE) Direct Reimbursement Program operations.
 Prior to her work in the victim services field, she worked for the New York State Department of Health, conducting health services research and evaluating quality of health care delivery for the state.
 Katie’s other experience includes monitoring health data compliance and process development, in both the public and private sector.
 She earned her bachelor’s degree from the University at Buffalo and master's degree from the University at Albany.

-Cillian Flavin, Deputy Director for Operations and Program Development
+Melinda Williams, Deputy Director of Operations and Program Development

 He/Him/His